-Thanks to fSpy, you can now quickly extract camera parameters from an imaging viewpoint and use them to get the desired effect.
+Thanks to fSpy, you can quickly extract camera parameters from an imaging viewpoint and use them to get the desired effect.
 It has still image camera matching capabilities that can be used to create interactive apps, video games, visual effects, animated films, and 3D printed models.

 fSpy allows you to define vanishing points within an image by matching line segments to axes.
 It uses these vanishing points to make estimations about the camera’s parameters.
 It is essential to keep in mind that some images will not work.

-The utility calculates the position of the camera, focal length, and orientation in the 3D space according to the control points specified by the user.
+The utility calculates the camera’s position, focal length, and orientation in the 3D space according to the control points specified by the user.
 These calculations can be used to configure 3D creation and modeling applications, such as Blender.

-To estimate the camera parameters, the uses the x and y coordinates of vanishing points.
-Each of the vanishing points is determined by the alignment of two line segments that fall parallel on either side of the diminishing far away object surfaces.
+To estimate the camera parameters, the x and y coordinates of vanishing points are used.
+Each vanishing point is determined by aligning two line segments that fall parallel on either side of the diminishing far-away object surfaces.

 First, configure the viewpoint of the camera based on the input image dimensions.
 Next, set the camera background to the input image, camera view field, position, orientation, and principal point.

 If the primary point falls precisely on the image midpoint, you can leave it to default.